rithikasilva/b.log-/content/Forge/Sparks.md

 ##### Someday
 - [ ] Why Subset Sum isn't polytime - pseudo-polytime.
 - [ ] A brief proof of my favourite undecidable problem + a nice video if the proof isn't clear.
+- [ ] Dealing with VIM swapfiles 💀